CJ-Cepe/Notes/Javascript/03-js-values.md

 #### Special numeric values
 ##### NaN (Not a Number)
 - `NaN`is a number: `typeof NaN`returns `number`
-	+ indicates that a number is not a legal number
-	+ represents the idea of an "invalid" number.
+	+ represents the idea of an "invalid" number
-	+ represents a computational error
 	+ result of an incorrect or an undefined mathematical operation
 + `NaN` is sticky
 	+ any mathematical operation on NaN returns NaN